 - jail term (whichever one was imposed).

-In some cases, a defendant can even get an expungement if he committed a probation violation.
+In some cases, you can even get an expungement of the criminal history if you committed a probation violation.

 6. Does a conviction affect gun rights?

-A conviction under this statute may hurt a defendant's gun rights.
+A conviction under this statute may hurt your gun rights.

 California law says that convicted felons cannot: